spx0dte/spx0dte.github.io/index.md

 #### Pricing

-I seek to open positions with at least `$0.75`.
+I seek to open positions with at least `$0.75` credit.

+#### Days to avoid trade

+I usually avoid trading when there is a FOMC meeting or CPI day as the market can be very volatile.

-### Exit
+### Exit rules

-#### Profit target
+#### Take profit early

 The market can swing the day, making a position with profit to loss.
-Therefore, I always close positions early without holding until the market close.
+Therefore, I always close positions early without holding until the market close, when it reaches the profit target.

-60% or $50 profit per credit spread

-0.2 or 0.25, 0.3, 0.15 depends on your risk tolerance
+My target profit is `60%` of the credit received or `$55` profit per position.

+I find that lots of time the price of a credit spread is around `$0.25` but I have to wait several hours until market close.
+I don't want to take the risk of turning a position with profit to loss.
+Therefore, I will close it early.

 #### Stop loss

-### When to place the trade
+It is **vital** to set up stop loss.
+I have made mistakes not enforcing stop loss strictly, leading to large losses.
+Usually, it takes a few days to recover from a large loss.

+For example, you open a credit spread with `$0.80` credit.
+If the market goes against you, the position becomes ITM, leading to `$4.20` loss (with `$5` strike price difference).
+You will need **8** successful trades (e.g. with `$55` profit each trade) to recover this loss.
+However, If you stop loss at `$3.0` (i.e `$2.20` loss), you only needs around **4** successful trades to recover.

 ## Lessons Learnt